anguyen8/vision-llms-are-blind/README.md

 ## Abstract

-*Large language models with vision capabilities (VLMs), e.g., GPT-4o and Gemini-1.5 Pro, are powering countless image-text processing applications and scoring high on existing vision-understanding benchmarks.
-Yet, we find that VLMs fail on 8 visual tasks that are absurdly easy for humans, such as identifying (a) whether two circles overlap; (b) whether two lines intersect; (c) which letter is being circled in a word; and (d) counting the number of circles in an Olympic-like logo.
-The shockingly poor performance of four state-of-the-art VLMs suggests their vision is, at best, like that of a person with myopia seeing fine details as blurry, and at worst, like an intelligent person who is blind making educated guesses.*
+*While large language models with vision capabilities (VLMs), e.g., GPT-4o and Gemini 1.5 Pro, are powering various image-text applications and scoring high on many vision-understanding benchmarks, we find that they are surprisingly still struggling with low-level vision tasks that are easy to humans.
+Specifically, on BlindTest, our suite of 7 very simple tasks such as identifying (a) whether two circles overlap; (b) whether two lines intersect; (c) which letter is being circled in a word; and (d) counting circles in an Olympic-like logo, four state-of-the-art VLMs are only 58.12% accurate on average.
+Claude 3.5 Sonnet performs the best at 74.01% accuracy, but this is still far from the human expected accuracy of 100%.
+Across different image resolutions and line widths, VLMs consistently struggle with tasks that require precise spatial information and recognizing geometric primitives that overlap or are close together.
+Code and data are available at: https://vlmsareblind.github.io*

 ## How to Reproduce Results

 1. Find images in `src/{task}` directory.
-For example: "https://github.com/anguyen8/vision-llms-are-blind/blob/main/src/TouchingCircle/images/touching-prompt/gpt-4o/incorrect/gpt_touch_pixels_1155_rotation_diagonal_1_diameter_0.14_distance_0.05.png"
+For example: [this image](https://github.com/anguyen8/vision-llms-are-blind/blob/main/src/TouchingCircle/images/touching-prompt/gpt-4o/incorrect/gpt_touch_pixels_1155_rotation_diagonal_1_diameter_0.14_distance_0.05.png) in the [gpt-4o/incorrect folder](https://github.com/anguyen8/vision-llms-are-blind/blob/main/src/TouchingCircle/images/touching-prompt/gpt-4o/incorrect/).

-2. Locate corresponding prompts in "https://github.com/anguyen8/vision-llms-are-blind/blob/main/src/prompts.md".
-For example: "Are the two circles touching each other?
-Answer with Yes/No."
+2. Locate corresponding prompts in [prompts.md](https://github.com/anguyen8/vision-llms-are-blind/blob/main/src/prompts.md).
+For example: `Are the two circles touching each other?
+Answer with Yes/No.`

-3. Test models using their default API settings or official playground, NOT using their web interface (e.g. use https://platform.openai.com/playground/chat for GPT-4o)
+3. Input the above input image and prompt to models via default API settings or official playground, NOT using their web interface (e.g. use https://platform.openai.com/playground/chat for GPT-4o)

-5. Compare your results with our paper, noting that variations may occur due to temperature settings.
+5. Compare your results with our paper, noting that variations may occur due to the default `temperature = 1` setting.

-**Important**: Using the web interface of the models will result in very different results from our paper.
-For example, using chatgpt.com versus the official API will cause the model to respond differently
+**Important**: Using the web interface (e.g., chatgpt.com) of the models may result in very different results from our paper.

 ## Tasks in the BlindTest benchmark